industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ![device3](graphics/device3.PNG)

 ## Creating a screen

 Once we have created a device, its properties are shown when it is accessed:

 ![createscreen1](graphics/createscreen1.PNG)

-On the left side menu, click on 'Screens' to create our first one and click on add screen button to add the new one:
+In the left side menu, click on 'Screens' and then click on 'Add screen' button to add a new one:

 ![createscreen2](graphics/createscreen2.PNG)

-The screen created will appear in our Screens:
+Now the created screen will appear under 'Screens':

 ![createscreen3](graphics/createscreen3.PNG)

 ## Screen items

-Once the screen is created and opened, items can be created by clicking on add screen items button:
+Once the screen is created and opened, items can be created by clicking on 'Add screen items' button:

 ![screenitems1](graphics/screenitems1.PNG)

-A new bar will appear with all the options available:
+A bar will appear with all the options available:

 ![screenitems2](graphics/screenitems2.PNG)

-Place the item in the screen area and when is created you will see in the right bar all the properties of the item:
+Place the item in the screen area and when it is created you will see in the right bar all the properties of the item:

 ![screenitems3](graphics/screenitems3.PNG)

 On the properties bar you will see the 'most important proporties' section.
-It depends on the screen item and are displayed in separate section.
+The content depends on the screen item and is displayed in a separate section.

 ![screenitems5](graphics/screenitems5.PNG)